TBD54566975/ssi-service/doc/WEBHOOK.md

 }
 ````

-This response object has the Noun and Verb that happened that fired it, and the data attached to the response of the initial call
+This response object has the Noun and Verb that happened that fired it, and the data attached to the response of the initial call.

 # Presentation Exchange Webhook Example